vantage-sh/docs.vantage.sh/docs/autopilot.md

 For each compute category, Autopilot is also looking at "peaks and valleys" of usage to ensure it avoids overcommitment.
 In some cases where there are very spikey workloads, a target coverage rates for reserved instances may be very low to achieve cost savings without the concern of overcommitment.
 For more normalized workloads, a target coverage rate will be on the higher side as there less concern over overcommitment.

-## I have existing AWS Savings Plans and Reserved Instances - will Autopilot account for these?
+### I have existing AWS Savings Plans and Reserved Instances - will Autopilot account for these?

 Yes.
 Autopilot will account for your existing AWS Savings Plans and Reserved Instances.
 You will not be charged for existing AWS Savings Plans or Reserved Instances.
 Even if you feel that you have good coverage with existing AWS Savings Plans and Reserved Instances, you should consider enabling Autopilot as an insurance policy in the event that they expire.
 Autopilot will automatically detect that your coverage is slipping if anything were to expire and purchase additional Reserved Instances to account for things accordingly.

-## How will Autopilot affect my AWS bill?
+### How will Autopilot affect my AWS bill?

 Because Autopilot purchases _only_ **no-upfront** commitments, there will not be any purchase or transaction that is reflected on your bill when the RIs are purchased.
 Additionally, no funds will be exchanged when Autopilot sells the commitments.
 This means that despite the AWS requirement to add a bank account for selling in the RI marketplace, no money is moving in and out of the account.
 The only net impact on your bill is a reduction in compute hourly rates, assuming Autopilot has found savings and purchased RIs.

-## How do I register as a seller in the AWS Reserved Instance Marketplace?
+### How do I register as a seller in the AWS Reserved Instance Marketplace?

 Autopilot requires that you register as a seller in the AWS reserved instance marketplace before any actions are taken.
 This is what enables Autopilot to sell reserved instances you are no longer using.
 You can follow these <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ri-market-general.html#ri-market-seller-profile">instructions</a> to complete the seller registration process.
 As part of this process filling out tax information is optional, however Autopilot requires you complete this step in order to ensure your reserved instances can be sold in the marketplace.

-## Are there any timelines I need to be aware of?
+### Are there any timelines I need to be aware of?

 AWS imposes a minimum 30-day hold time for all Reserved Instances before you can list them for sale on the AWS EC2 Reserved Instance marketplace.
 As a result, you shouldn't enable Autopilot if you expect significant _downward_ changes in your infrastructure within the first 30 days of enabling Autopilot as they can't technically be listed for sale.
 If you expect _growth_, there are no concerns around this limitation.

-## Why did Autopilot purchase instance sizes that are different from what I am using?
+### Why did Autopilot purchase instance sizes that are different from what I am using?

-Autopilot purchases RIs in denormalized units that are applicable to any size of instance in the same family, which you can see if you reference the <a href="https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/apply_ri.html">AWS docs page</a>
+Autopilot purchases RIs in denormalized units that are applicable to any size of instance in the same family, which you can see if you reference the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/apply_ri.html).
 In other words, if you change sizes within the same instance family, the reservations still apply!

 ## Autopilot Controls